To UPDATE data in database using GET and FILTER

 2. It is Used as Where(like sql) in Django.

-3.filter returns a QuerySet (even though it looks like a list).
-In django, querysets are lazy which means they are evaluated only when needed.
+(even though it looks like a list).
+In django, querysets are lazy which means they are evaluated only when needed.4. if object is not found then it will not raise error.

 Try out this when you use filter in ORM query to update.